Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

  While that's super cool, this isn't the project for that :)

 #### Force User Decisions To Best Practices
 There are 1,000 ways to do something.
-However, something eventually becomes standard practice that everyone does.
+However, eventually one popular solution becomes standard practice, and everyone follows.
- Thus we pick one way of doing it and force everyone to do it this way.
+ We try to find the best way to solve a particular problem, and then force our users to use it for readability and simplicity.
  A good example is accumulated gradients.
- There are many ways to implement, we just pick one and force users to use that one.
+ There are many different ways to implement it, we just pick one and force users to use it.
  A bad forced decision would be to make users use a specific library to do something.

 When something becomes a best practice, we add it to the framework.
-This likely looks like code in utils or in the model file that everyone keeps adding over and over again across projects.
+This is usually something like bits of code in utils or in the model file that everyone keeps adding over and over again across projects.
 When this happens, bring that code inside the trainer and add a flag for it.

 #### Simple External API
 What makes sense to you may not make sense to others.
-Create an issue with an API change suggestion and validate that it makes sense for others.
+When creating an issue with an API change suggestion, please validate that it makes sense for others.
- Treat code changes how you treat a startup: validate that it's a needed feature, then add if it makes sense for many people.
+ Treat code changes the way you treat a startup: validate that it's a needed feature, then add if it makes sense for many people.

 #### Backward-compatible API
 We all hate updating our deep learning packages because we don't want to refactor a bunch of stuff.
 In Lightning, we make sure every change we make which could break an API is backwards compatible with good deprecation warnings.